stewSquared/advent-of-code/src/main/scala/synacor/README.md

 - extracted "- 9" bytecode, four functions of interest <<<
 - still need to reverse ackerman function <<<

+### 2025-12-28 -- Part 7

+- ackerman reverse engineered properly
+- turns out, it has a different contstant
+- need to find the correct R8 value for that constant
+- narrowed down vault puzzle ranges
+- state space small enough, no need for search order strategies
+- accidentally prevented reaching goal -- bug is found

 ## Wishlist

 - [X] Interface for entering input into running VM